Where would you like to go?

 Looking for something specific?

 The Stations of the Cross is a powerful journey that will take you through the hours leading up to the Crucifixion and the hours after Jesus’ death.
-If this is your first time going through this journey, we recommend you read or listen to the introduction first.
+If this is your first time going through this journey, we recommend you read the introduction first.

 Please feel free to take this journey in-person by going to one of our local campus locations.
-You can also experience this online by scrolling through and clicking on each station and doing your reflection.
+You can also experience this online by downloading our Chase Oaks APP.
 Please don’t rush, but take your time.
 Each station is meant to help you on the journey with Scripture, reflections, and a closing prayer.
 Travel well, my friends!

 Richardson YMCA Outdoor Field821 Custer Rd., Richardson, TX 75080